LeDucAnh/EnsoApp/README.md

 [See Demo More Beautiful Transitions](https://drive.google.com/open?id=1tYeN083ApkjHwkNgbj_8Cw-OAzv_aNQV)

 # Reading and parsing html from google translate to display definition of words
-using xpath to parse html from a website to get element needed for a words such as definition, example, synonym and word type (noun, verb or adjective)
+Using xpath to parse html from a website to get element needed for a words such as definition, example, synonym and word type (noun, verb or adjective)

 https://drive.google.com/open?id=1QOyC_umQgsY-W8uI_7SIgAJhysxs37mp